Compassionate Release Federal Prison

 Read our Terminal Medical Condition page for more information on this category of compassionate release.

-Regulation and policy also allow for the compassionate release of certain prisoners who suffer from a debilitated medical condition, but are not necessarily terminal.
+Regulation and policy also allow for the compassionate release in federal prison of certain prisoners who suffer from a debilitated medical condition, but are not necessarily terminal.
 A prisoner must be completely disabled or confined to a bed or chair more than 50 percent of waking hours in order to qualify as debilitated.
-In addition to physical disabilities, the BOP shall consider cognitive impairments when reviewing a prisoner's claim of a debilitated medical condition.
+In addition to physical disabilities, the BOP shall consider cognitive impairments when reviewing a prisoner’s claim of a debilitated medical condition.

 Read our Debilitated Medical Condition page for more information on this category of compassionate release.